Kumon Educational UK

 The importance of learning basic multiplication and division from a young age

-With the news that the government is planning to implement a revised national curriculum from September 2014, that has improving arithmetic as one of its central aims, there has never been a better time to focus on core skills in numeracy.
+With news last autumn that the government is planning to introduce a times table check for Year 4 students, and a trial of 7,250 pupils having already begun (March 2018), there has never been a better time to focus on core skills in numeracy.

 Multiplication and division can be introduced in its most basic form at the earliest opportunity so that children can begin to familiarise themselves with these key operations.